kualko2/spedination/README.md

 - SSE corners: `position: absolute`, min `8mm` from physical page edge

 ### Logo handling in HTML/code
-- All logo and icon PNG files have **transparent backgrounds** – ready to use on any background color
+- All logo and icon SVG files have **transparent backgrounds** – ready to use on any background color
 - For dark backgrounds: use the `negativ` or `1c weiss` variant
 - The logo icon may be used standalone (without text) in any primary color, preferably Lemon Yellow